98 Bedroom Flooring Ideas

 Are hardwood and engineered wood flooring the same thing?

 No, technically not.
 True hardwood flooring planks come from one solid piece of wood throughout.
 The wood you see on the top is the same as the wood underneath.
-On the other hand, engineered wood flooring features a thin sheet of traditional hardwood on top of a more durable plywood underneath.
+On the other hand, engineered wood flooring features a thin sheet of traditional hardwood on top of more durable plywood underneath.

 On the surface, engineered and natural wood flooring looks pretty much identical.
 Many homeowners choose engineered wood because it’s water-resistant and durable.